-Employers intending to employ EU and non-EEA nationals coming to the UK to work from 1 January 2021 will need to apply for a sponsor licence.
-This is the permission needed for UK employers to recruit overseas migrants to work in the UK in a specific role in an eligible skilled occupation.
+If you are planning to hire a non-UK resident under the UK’s points-based system, you may need to apply to the Home Office for a sponsorship licence.
+This is the permission needed for UK employers to sponsor overseas nationals for a visa to work in the UK in a specific role in an eligible skilled occupation.

-Employers do not need to have a licence to hire someone from the resident labour market with an existing right to work in the UK that allows them to do the job in question, such as those with valid settled status under the EU settlement scheme, those holding indefinite leave to remain and British citizens.
-This also includes EEA nationals who have been granted either settled or pre-settled status under the EU Settlement Scheme.
+Employers do not need to have a licence to hire someone with an existing right to work in the UK that allows them to do the job in question, such as those with valid settled status under the EU settlement scheme, those holding indefinite leave to remain or anyone with British citizenship.